 Having a great website doesn't just happen.

-Forget web design: create a site with purpose.
+Forget about web design - create a site with purpose.

-It's too easy to forget that the point of designing a site has very little to do with "web design".
+It's too easy to forget the point of creating a site has very little to do with "web design".
 Put the people using your site front and center, and they'll reward you with more traffic and higher conversions.

 Below is some practical advice for how to increase user engagement and improve user experience to build an better website!